manisanghsharma/30-Days-30-Projects-with-JavaScript/README.md

-30 well designed useful applications created with the help of HTML, CSS and JavaScript.
+30 well designed and useful applications created with the help of HTML, CSS & JavaScript.
 Enjoy!